yzihan/Cognitive-Science-Reading/README.md

 ##### Body and mind

+>Extended Cognition

-> The body keeps the score
+> The Body Keeps the Score

+>Sensory Substitution

 ##### Dream